 Before the wpmem_register_form_rows filter was added, the way to insert a separator line of text into the registration form was by using php’s str_replace function to search/replace text/HTML in the form with the wpmem_register_form filter.
-While that way still works, wpmem_register_form_rows allows you an alternate approach.
+While that way still works, wpmem_register_form_rows allows you an alternate approach that is much more simple using the wpmem_array_insert() API function.
 [Read more…]

 This is a general discussion of how to customize the fields that are displayed in the registration form based on the page or the post that it is being displayed on.